explodinglabs/jsonrpcserver/docs/dispatch.md

+# Dispatch

-The `dispatch` function takes a JSON-RPC request, attempts to call a method and gives a JSON-RPC response.
+The `dispatch` function processes a JSON-RPC request, attempting to call the method(s) and gives a JSON-RPC response.

 ```python
 >>> dispatch('{"jsonrpc": "2.0", "method": "ping", "id": 1}')
 '{"jsonrpc": "2.0", "result": "pong", "id": 1}'
 ```

+It's a pure function; it will always give you a JSON-RPC response.
+No exceptions will be raised.

 [See how dispatch is used in different frameworks.](examples)

 ## Optional parameters

-The `dispatch` function has some optional parameters that allow you to customise how it works.
+The `dispatch` function takes a request as its argument, and also has some optional parameters that allow you to customise how it works.

 ### methods